• Skip to primary navigation

 ×

-Enjoy these gluten free vegan mince pies - a plant-based version of the British Christmas classic.
+These vegan mince pies are delicious and are made with gluten free homemade pastry.
+They're a decadent plant-based version of the British Christmas classic.
 Refined sugar-free too!

 Jump to Recipe